 Whether you are a daily rider of a 20-year-old scooter, a 40-year-old classic, a be-chromed V-twin or the latest sports bike, join us before motorcycles and scooters are banished from London forever.

-New daily charges are about to be approved, which will affect thousands of riders.
+New daily charges of £12.50 are about to be implemented, which will affect thousands of riders.
 Almost £1billion is budgeted to support bicycle schemes in the capital, but despite motorcycles and scooters also helping to bust congestion and pollution, there is no budget or policy for bikes.

 Before these issues become irreversible, we plan to make London think differently about us.